lupael/first-response-online/README.md

 # FIRST RESPONSE ONLINE

 First Response Online is a communication and collaboration platform built to support first responders.
 It lets police officers, fire fighters, and paramedics share critical data with each other in near real-time.
 It supports Android, iPad, and PC and integrates with computer aided dispatch and GPS tracking.
 Units in the field can update their status, complete traffic stops, and even query state & federal databases all without using the radio.
-First Response Online is powered by Azure.
-In order to build a business that handles major life-threating incidents, they not only rely on Azure’s proven scalability and availability but also its breadth of features to get to market quickly.
-By using services like App Service, Azure SQL, CosmosDB & Azure Search, First Response Online can instead focus on empowering first responders instead of maintaining infrastructure.
+First Response Online has been successful tested at Azure.(By using services like App Service, Azure SQL, CosmosDB & Azure Search, First Response Online can instead focus on empowering first responders instead of maintaining infrastructure.)

 Follow the [deployment instructions](Deploy/Deploy.md) to get you started.